November 18, 2024

 Instead, consider a version of the following thought process: “Let’s say I receive an unexpected financial windfall.
 How could I best use that money to live the life that I want to live, either now and/or in the future?”

 An inheritance can take many forms.
-You may need to work with different asset types, different accounts, and different financial institutions.
-How should you handle these transfers?
+You may need to work with different asset types.
+You may inherit different account types.
+And different financial institutions may hold the assets.

-Vanguard’s main inheritance page notes that, “Being named a beneficiary means that someone has passed away and they’ve named you as the person to receive all or a portion of their assets.”
+You may want to start with Vanguard’s main inheritance page.
+The company notes, “Being named a beneficiary means that someone has passed away and they’ve named you as the person to receive all or a portion of their assets.”

 In the case of a Vanguard inherited IRA, though, you don’t just receive a check in the mail.
 You first need to transfer account ownership into your own name.
 Here’s what you should know: